MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/roles-ssas-tabular.md

 ## Testing roles

-When ing a model project in Visual Studio, you can use the Analyze in Excel feature to test the efficacy of the roles you have defined.
-From the **Model** menu in the model designer, when you click **Analyze in Excel**, before Excel opens, the **Choose Credentials and Perspective** dialog box appears.
-In this dialog, you can specify the current username, a different username, a role, and a perspective with which you will use to connect to the workspace model as a data source.
+When creating a model project in Visual Studio, you can use the Analyze in Excel feature to test the efficacy of the roles you have defined.
+From the **Model** menu in the model designer, select **Analyze in Excel**.
+Before Excel opens, the **Choose Credentials and Perspective** dialog box appears.
+In this dialog, you can specify the current username, a different username, a role, and a perspective that you will use to connect to the workspace model as a data source.
 To learn more, see [Analyze in Excel](./tabular-model-designer-ssas.md).

 ## Scripting roles